| HOW TO BLOCK FUSE OR SPOT FUSE |

 Cut a piece of interfacing very slightly smaller than your fabric, so it doesn’t overhang your edges and stick to your ironing board cover.
 Placing a cloth over your ironing board first is a good idea too.
 It saves the cover from gluey gunk which can transfer on to other garments – this is that voice of experience you hear of.

 Lay the interfacing with the GLUE SIDE to the WRONG SIDE of the fabric.
 Cover with a cloth and PRESS into place.
 Refer to the manufactures instructions but heat, steam and pressure are usually the best combo.
 Don’t be tempted to drag your iron over it either, it will stretch and shift.
 Just place and press with your iron.
-I usually allow to cool before turning over and pressing on the right side too.
+I usually allow it to cool before turning over and pressing on the right side too.
 You can do quite large pieces if necessary, but it is a lot easier to manage if you use smaller pieces and you are less likely to get creases and bubbles in the interfacing.

 When and why?
 If BLOCK FUSING is used to interface an entire piece, how do you strengthen one small area of a garment?
 That’s when you SPOT FUSE.You might, for example, want to add a patch pocket on a jersey t-shirt.
 You know that each top corner is going to be a really weak point and wear badly after a few washes.
 Spot fusing means you can add a small piece of interfacing for extra stability but only where it’s needed.
-The pocket mouth on The French Dart Shift and the Kitty Dress, and the neck opening on The Smock all need a little extra reinforcement with a fusible interfacing.
+The pocket mouth on The French Dart Shift and the Kitty Dress, and the neck opening on The Wendy Smock all need a little extra reinforcement with fusible interfacing.
 We don’t need it all over the garment- just in a specific SPOT .

 So easy!
 Cut your pattern piece out in fusible interfacing only as directed (marked on Maven Patterns as CUT 1 PAIR FUSIBLE INTERFACING).
-Apply directly to the area of your garment that needs the extra support.
+Apply directly to the area of your garment that needs extra support.
 That’s it!

 *a little note…

 I’ve called this SPOT FUSING for the last 30 odd years while working in the industry.
-But, just to confuse you, sometimes the term ‘spot fuse’ is also used to describe attaching fusible interfacing to fabric when you block fuse a LARGE area.
+But, just to confuse you, sometimes the term ‘spot fuse’ is also used to describe attaching fusible interfacing to the fabric when you block fuse a LARGE area.
 Interfacing is difficult to attach over a large area without it twisting, bubbling or other such delights.
-Lifting your iron and placing the tip down in various places working from the centre outwards is a good method, basically STEAM BASTING the interfacing into place rather than the attempting to do whole piece.
+Lifting your iron and placing the tip down in various places working from the centre outwards is a good method, basically, STEAM BASTING the interfacing into place rather than the attempting to do the whole piece.